 To be honest, when I looked at the types of wheelchairs introduced in books on rehabilitation and assistive devices, I found that most of them were lists of types of products.
 Although the multi-dimensional classification is comprehensive and the product illustrations are intuitive, I was confused after reading them and was not sure what type of wheelchair should be used for what kind of people, which is a slight pity.

-So, we are ready to change our thinking about the type of wheelchair.
+So, we are ready to change our thinking about the types of wheelchairs.

 The traditional classification of wheelchairs is mostly derived from the international standards of assistive devices, which are accurately positioned and comprehensive.
 Manual and electric are separated on both sides, with secondary subdivision to twelve categories.
 This classification is based on the way the wheelchair is driven, and there are two advantages to this classification.